halfcyan/InstallPufferPanel/README.md

     - Go to the templates tab.
 Add the templates for FTB Launcher, Fabric, MinecraftForge 1.17+, MinecraftForge 1.16 or older, Paper, Spigot, and Vanilla.
     - Go to the servers tab.
     - Click on the plus button
-    - The following steps are for FTB University 1.16
+    - The following steps are for FTB University 1.16 as an example:
         - Select FTB Launcher - Minecraft
         - Do whatever server name, keep node as localnode, and environment as standard.
-    - Just press next on users
+        - Press next on users
         - Turn on the EULA Agreement toggle
         - Set the memory to 16384 (that's 16GB)
         - Set the modpack ID to 90
         - Set the Modpack Version ID to 2087
 4. If I didn't miss anything, you should be done now!
 Have fun.